The University of Chicago Library

 - Business archives and printing samples of RR Donnelley

-The Library is a leading advocate of digitization as a method of preservation and has created 84 digitized collections that are accessible online, with items ranging from medieval manuscripts to early editions of Chopin scores to maps of Chicago before and after the Fire.
-The Library also works with faculty to preserve electronic research data including the Sloan Digital Sky Survey and the Oriental Institute’s Persepolis Fortification Archive.
+The Library is a leading advocate of digitization as a method of preservation and has created 116 digitized collections that are accessible online, with items ranging from medieval manuscripts to early editions of Chopin scores to maps of Chicago before and after the Great Chicago Fire.
+The Library also works with faculty to preserve electronic research data in partnership with IT Services and the Research Computing Center.

 Rapid Access and Browsability

-Locating the vast majority of the Library’s print collections in open stacks at 5 of its 6 campus locations allow users to access holdings rapidly and to make serendipitous discoveries while browsing.
+Locating the vast majority of the Library’s print collections in open stacks at five of its six campus locations allow users to access holdings rapidly and to make serendipitous discoveries while browsing.
 Campus libraries with browsable shelving include: